sherrymax/acs-examples/acs-advanced-search-custom-templates/readme.md

-#### This article details the steps required to configure a custom Advanced Search template.
+#### This article details the steps required to configure a custom Advanced Search template

 ### Use-Case / Requirement

 The admin user should be able to create a customised Advanced Search template for searching a specific document type (eg: Contract Document).

 ### Prerequisites to run this demo end-2-end